foxtbirdy/foxtbirdy/README.md

 <p>

-1. Removing ROT13 install APK from Mini Apps.
-2. Potential removal of numpy research tutorial files
-3. No green light to work on the next Python PyQT5 project
+1. No green light to work on the next Python PyQT5 project
-4. Updates on PRoject Bankist underway.
+2. Updates on PRoject Bankist underway.
 Readme not made yet.

 Thank you and have a good day.